jogeshsingh/Learning-about-FPGA-DESIGN-/README.md

        Enough watching tutorials , then put some hands on HDL & FPGAs.

   # Open source tool/websites for practicing HDL
-   1. https://www.edaplayground.com/home  ( you can login using your google account , but using that you'll have access to only few tools , others require industrial          verified account ) .
+   1. [Edaplayground](https://www.edaplayground.com/home) ( you can login using your google account , but using that you'll have access to only few tools , others require industrial verified account ) .
-   2. https://hdlbits.01xz.net/wiki/Main_Page     ( this one is pretty good site , making your fundamentals strong is the one way out from here ).
+   2. [HDL_BITS](https://hdlbits.01xz.net/wiki/Main_Page) ( this one is pretty good site , making your fundamentals strong is the one way out from here ).
-   3. https://chipdev.io/                     ( This one is a bit advanced , required some previous experience in writing HDL code) .
+   3. [Chip_dev](https://chipdev.io/)                     ( This one is a bit advanced , required some previous experience in writing HDL code , however beginner can try) .

    # DIGILENT/XILINX-AMD DOCS
    1. [DIGILENT](https://digilent.com/reference/tag/doc?do=showtag&tag=doc)